mrllama123/dyno-viewer/README.md

 # dyno-viewer

-dyna-cli is dynamodb table viewer for your terminal build using [textual](https://github.com/Textualize/textual).
+dyno-viewer is dynamodb table viewer for your terminal build using [textual](https://github.com/Textualize/textual).

 This came out from me being frustrated with how clunky and slow the dynamodb viewier is in the aws console and me finding no good alternative.